yankuic/omop_etl/README.md

     - **hipaa** for data conforming with hipaa deidentified or limited datasets.
     - **archive** for backing up dbo tables.

-2. Load vocabulary tables into project database.
+3. Load vocabulary tables into project database.

-    Vocabulary tables are used to map source codes (ICD, CPT, LOINC, etc.) to OMOP standard concepts.

     - Download vocabulary tables from [Athena](https://athena.ohdsi.org).
+        - Register to Athena
+        - Login with your Athena credentials
+        - Click on the DOWNLOAD tab
+        - Select the vocabularies from the vocabulary list
+        - Click button download ovocabularies
     - Unzip and save vocabulary tables into the project vocabulary directory.
     - Load tables from the project vocabulary directory into the project database.